bterwijn/invocation_tree/README.md

 ___

-# Recursion and Iteration #
+# Iteration and Recursion #

 Repetion can be implemented with recursion and iteration.
-Lets first look at simply computing the factorial of 4.
+Lets first look at computing the factorial of 4.

 ``` python
 import math